mvpete/cursive/readme.md

 CURSIVE -- a markdown parser
 ===

+{08.29.2014} - I goofed and broke this whole thing.
+I'll fix it.
+I will.

 Foreward
 ---
 The idea behind the cursive markdown parser was simple.
 I wasn't satisified with